natalie-gallo/amai-app/README.md

 **Required Must-have Stories**

-* User can choose between their Diary and Recipe library
-* User can make a Diary Entry
+[x] User can choose between their Diary and Recipe Screen [ ] User can make a Diary Entry
-* User can specify their blood sugar level, heart rate, and mood level
-* User can see all their past entries
+[ ] User can specify their blood sugar level, heart rate, and mood level [ ] User can see all their past entries
-* User can see a catalouge of Recipes
+[ ] User can see a catalouge of Recipes
-* User can check details of each Recipe
+[ ] User can check details of each Recipe

 **Optional Nice-to-have Stories**

-* User can view graph of their sugar and heart record history
-* User can see health attribute categories for each recipe (low-carb, vegan, gluten-free, etc)
+[ ] User can view graph of their sugar and heart record history [ ] User can see health attribute categories for each recipe (low-carb, vegan, gluten-free, etc)

 ### 2. Screen Archetypes

-- [ ] Launch Screen
+- [x] Launch Screen
 * User can choose between their Diary and Recipe library
 - [ ] Diary Stream
 * User can see all their past entries